Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/Enzyme.md

 > [!abstract] Induced fit
 > Change in the shape of an enzyme to fit the substrate

+> [!abstract] Cofactor
+> 1. Molecule that binds to certain enzymes to give them the right shape
+> 2. Metallic ion cofactor that loosely binds to an enzyme

+> [!abstract] Coenzyme
+> Organic cofactor that loosely binds to an enzyme

+> [!abstract] Apoenzyme
+> Enzyme *without* required coenzyme
+> Functions ineffectively or not at all

+> [!abstract] Holoenzyme
+> Enzyme *with* required coenzyme
+> A.k.a. active enzyme

 ## Mechanics

 - Ensure substrates collide in the correct orientation